Stuub/DoomBox/README.md

-Automated setup for an insecure login page, initially developed for a packet sniffing and traffic analysis demo in my Cyber Clinic workshops.
+Automated setup for an insecure web server, initially developed for a packet sniffing and traffic analysis demo in my Cyber Clinic workshops.
 Now evolved into an OWASP inspired testing environment for your localhost!

 Common vulnerabiltiies added for testing.
 Currently supporting: